PTorini1/Site/README.md

 # DiarioDeClasse
-Website developed for my System Development course in SENAI
+Website developed for my System Development course in SENAI during the first semester

 My group was supposed to develop a Class Dairy website As we had not studied backend in this part of the course yet, we just made the visual parts